-The website contains information about the Company's directors and management and the Company's corporate governance practices, policies and charters.
-All ASX announcements, including annual and half year financial results are posted on the website as soon as they have been released by the ASX.
-The full text of all notices of meetings and explanatory material, the Company's Annual Report and copies of investor presentations made to analysts are also posted on the website.
+The website contains information about the Company's values, the Company's directors and executives, and the Company's constitution, corporate governance practices, policies and Board committee charters.
+All ASX announcements including annual and half year financial results are posted on the website as soon as they have been released on the ASX company announcements platform.
+The full text of all notices of shareholder meetings and explanatory material including audio recordings of those meetings, the Company's Annual Report and copies of investor presentations made to analysts are also posted in the Investor Centre section of the website.

-Participation at Meetings
+Participation at meetings

-The Company encourages full participation of shareholders at any general meetings and its Annual General Meeting each year.
-For those shareholders who are unable to attend in person, the Company will provide a full transcript of the Chair's and the Chief Executive Officer's speeches, if any are given, on its website.
+The Company encourages full participation of shareholders at any extraordinary general meetings and its Annual General Meeting each year.
+All substantive resolutions at shareholder meetings are decided by a poll rather than by a show of hands.

+For those shareholders who are unable to attend in person, the Company provides a facility for shareholders to ask questions of management prior to the meeting.
+The Company will provide a full transcript of the Chair and the Chief Executive Officer's speeches and an audio recording, if any are given, on the Investor Centre section of its website.
 Shareholders are encouraged to lodge proxies electronically, subject to the adoption of satisfactory authentication procedures.
-The Company's external auditor will attend the Annual General Meeting and be available to answer shareholder questions about the conduct of the audit and the preparation and content of the auditor's report.
-The external auditor will also be allowed a reasonable opportunity to answer written questions submitted by shareholders to the auditor as permitted under the Corporations Act 2001.
+The Company's external auditor will attend the Annual General Meeting and be available to answer shareholder questions about the conduct of the auditor will also be allowed a reasonable opportunity to answer written questions submitted by shareholders to the auditor as permitted under the Corporations Act 2001.

-Electronic Communications
+Electronic communications

 The Company provides a telephone helpline facility and an online email inquiry service to assist shareholders with any queries.

-Information is also communicated to shareholders as required by mailouts, or by email to shareholders who have provided their email address.
+Information is also communicated to shareholders as required by mailouts or by email to shareholders who have provided their email address.